Pediatric Audiology Services

 Speech Perception Testing

-CID audiologists use various methods to measure, track and describe progress in a child;s acquisition of speech audibility skills.
-For example, the CID-developed Early Speech Perception Test (ESP) is a picture- and toy-based test for children as young as 3 years old who are profoundly deaf.
-Audiologists may use the ESP to establish objectives and to measure the impact of a hearing aid or a cochlear implant on a child’s speech perception ability.
+CID audiologists use various methods to measure, track and describe progress in a child’s abilities to understand speech.
+For example, the CID-developed Early Speech Perception Test (ESP) is a picture- and toy-based test for young children.
+Audiologists may use speech perception tests to measure the impact of a hearing device (such as a hearing aid or cochlear implant) on a child’s speech perception abilities.

 Hearing Device Recommendation